gelcreative/gel-site-gatsby-netlify-cms/src/pages/about/index.md

 about_intro: >-
   When we started Gel 15 years ago, we knew the type of agency we wanted to create.
-One that nurtures relationships, fosters creativity, innovates constantly, balances fun with profit and makes time for an apintment or two along the way.
+One that nurtures relationships, fosters creativity, innovates constantly, balances fun with profit and makes time for an "a-pint-ment" or two along the way.
 It’s our team of strategists, marketers, designers, and developers who breathe the creative intelligence into our campaigns.
 main:
   shannon:
     image2: